sheehui/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 User's input does not conform with the specified format.
     * 1a1.
-DonnaFin shows an error message and displays the correct format for the user to use with a correct example\
+DonnaFin shows an error message and displays the correct format for the user to use with a correct example.\
       Use Case resumes at step 1.
 * 1b.
 User's given index is invalid.
     * 1b1.
 DonnaFin shows an error message.\